FocusLearn: Fully-Interpretable, High-Performance Modular Neural Networks for Time Series: Experimental Results

-Besides evaluating the prediction results, we have also noted the computational time for all experiments.
-Although the computation time of XGBoost is the shortest for all experiments, \tablename~\ref{tab: comparison_results} shows that the computation time of \qqmn is one of the shortest amongst the DNN models, and sometimes even shorter than a simple LSTM model (\textit{Air} and \textit{EEG}).
+\textbf{Explainability:} \qqmn is an interpretable model, it produces explanatory plots showing the influence of selected features on model prediction.
+A selection of such plots is shown in Fig.~\ref{fig: explanation_results}, with further analyses of the explanations provided for each data set in Appendix C of the extended version of this paper \cite{Su2023}.
+As with NAM, the interpretability of \qqmn comes from visualising the shape of the plots for each modular network.
+Since each selected feature is learned independently, the shape functions show the exact contribution of a module (\ie feature) to a prediction.
+For example, it can be seen that there is a positive correlation between the quantity of carbon monoxide \textit{CO} and the predicted quantity of particulate matter $PM_{2.5}$.

-As an interpretable model, \qqmn is able to provide explanatory graphs showing the influence of selected features on model prediction.
-A selection of such graphs is shown in Fig.~\ref{fig: explanation_results}, with further analyses of the explanations provided for each data set in Appendix~\ref{full_nam}.
-As with NAM, the interpretability of \qqmn comes from visualising the shape functions of each module network.
-Since each selected feature is learned independently by a module, the shape functions show the exact depiction of a module's contribution to a prediction, \eg prediction of particulate matter PM$_{2.5}$ as a function of carbon monoxide CO, $PM2.5=f(CO)$ with a positive correlation.
-The plots also show the corresponding normalised data density in intensities of red for each selected feature.
-Notice how in Fig.~\ref{fig: weather_nam} the contribution of \textit{SO2} decreases linearly when the value of \textit{SO2} exceeds 320 $\mu g/mg^3$.
+Notice how in Fig.~\ref{fig: weather_nam}, the contribution of \textit{SO2} decreases linearly when the value of \textit{SO2} exceeds 320 $\mu g/mg^3$.
 This should warrant further investigation as the plot shows that there is insufficient data (with a lighter shade of red) when \textit{SO2} values exceed 100 $\mu g/m^3$.
 With these plots, the effect of \textit{CO} and \textit{SO2} on \textit{PM$_{2.5}$} can be further investigated, hopefully to produce a better understanding of the model and drive model intervention and improvement.